Park Si-yeon: Early life

 Park Mi-seon was born in Busan, South Korea.
 As a child, Park displayed a talent for singing, saying, "When I was young, I used to be so shy that I cried when I was told to sing in front of my dad on the Lunar New Year.
 My mom ended up sending me to a singing academy, hoping it would help me get over my shyness, but the strange thing is that I couldn't sing in front of my mom but I wasn't nervous at all on stage."
 In 1990, the fifth grader won the top prize in a children's music contest on KBS.

 Park began attending college in the United States in 1998, majoring in journalism at Long Island University.
-In 2000, she took a leave of absence from school and entered in the regional Miss Seoul beauty pageant, placing third, followed by the Miss Korea pageant.
+In 2000, she took a leave of absence from school and entered in the regional Miss Seoul beauty pageant, placing third, She then competed in the Miss Korea pageant and won the Hanju Travel Agency Award (6th place).